-''' type ClosedExpr = \foralla.Expr a

-data Expr a = Lit Int | Add (Expr a) (Expr a)

-| IfZero (Expr a) (Expr a) (Expr a)

-| Var a | Let (Expr a) (a → Expr a)

-| Lam (a → Expr a) | App (Expr a) (Expr a) '''
+ently from classic HOAS encoding, terms that perform case analytype ClosedExpr = $\forall a$.Expr a data Expr a = Lit Int | Add (Expr a) (Expr a) IfZero (Expr a) (Expr a) (Expr a) Var a | Let (Expr a) $(a \rightarrow Expr a)$ Lam $(a \rightarrow Expr a) \mid App (Expr a) (Expr a)$ exactly as before.

-The constructor Lit takes an arbitrary integer literal.
-Addition is exactly as before.
 In IfZero, we take a condition, a then-part and an else-part.
 Variables (Var) and Let are unchanged.
 A lambda (Lam) is a binding construct.
 It therefore takes a function of type $a \rightarrow Expr a$ in the same way as the body of Let.
 Application (App) takes a function and an argument.
 We define a few "smart constructors" to facilitate constructing terms again: